 Leg Recovery Test is ready when you are.
 The ability to evaluate leg performance before each training is an important asset because your muscle power is affected by many factors, such as muscle energy content and neural drive to muscles.
 The best athletes align their key training sessions with peaks in muscle power.Jussi Peltonen, Senior Researcher at Polar

 The Leg Recovery Test can be performed as often as you want, but in order to get results, you need to build a baseline.
 This means that you need to perform the test three times within 28 days.

 What do I need to do to perform the Leg Recovery Test?

-The Leg Recovery Test is very easy to perform and takes under a minute to complete.
-You just need to stand up with your back and legs straight and with your hands on your hips.
+The Leg Recovery Test is straightforward to perform and takes under a minute to complete.
+You just need to stand up with your back and legs straight and your hands on your hips.

 Polar Vantage V2 will signal you with a sound when you start the test.
 Then, every time you hear the beep, squat down rapidly, jump straight up and come down on legs straight.